 [View Printable Version]

-SPECIAL ASSISTANT TO THE COMMISSIONER OF CHILDREN & FAMILY SERVICES
+SPECIAL ASSISTANT TO THE COMMISSIONER OF CHILDREN & FAMILY SERVICES (PERSONNEL/STAFF DEVELOPMENT)

 DISTINGUISHING FEATURES OF THE CLASS

-The work involves responsibility for assisting the Commissioner of Children %26 Family Services in administering and directing the human resources and staff development programs in the Onondaga County Department of Children %26 Family Services.
+The work involves responsibility for assisting the Commissioner of Children and Family Services in administering and directing the human resources and staff development programs in the Onondaga County Department of Children and Family Services.
 This is a high level administrative position responsible for the development, coordination and implementation of staff development and training programs, as well as a comprehensive personnel program that will develop and maintain an effective, high functioning work force to successfully carry out the department's goals and ensure the highest level quality service to the clients.
 Under the general direction of the Commissioner, an incumbent in this class has considerable leeway for the exercise of initiative and independent judgment in the formulation of local policies and procedures in order to achieve the agency's goals.
 General supervision is exercised over professional, paraprofessional and clerical staff.
 In the absence of the Commissioner and/or Deputy Commissioners, may have complete charge of department operations and direction of personnel and may act as the Commissioner's representative in public presentations or meetings concerning personnel/staff development issues.
 Does related work as required.

 TYPICAL WORK ACTIVITIES